bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Properties should be on a separate line.
+### Declarations should be on a separate line.

-- Exception: when there is a large amount of selectors with one specific property.
-Only in this case it is allowed to place selectors and properties on a single line.
+- Exception: when there is a large amount of selectors with similar properties.
+Only in this case it is allowed to place selectors and declarations on a single line.

 **Right:**
 ```CSS